svaksha/Julia.jl/AI.md

 # DATA STRUCTURES

+## YAJO
+* [JuliaSparse](https://github.com/JuliaSparse) for development of interfaces to sparse matrix solvers such as sequential MUMPS, SuperLU, perhaps Pastix and fill-reducing permutation software such as Metis and Scotch.

-(Arrays / Hash tables / Matrix / Functional / Trees data structures,..)
+### Arrays / Hash tables / Matrix / Functional / Trees data structures
 * ArrayViews.jl :: A Julia package to [explore a new system of array views](https://github.com/lindahua/ArrayViews.jl).
 * bloom.jl :: [Bloom filter implementation in Julia](https://github.com/boydgreenfield/bloom.jl).
 * BloomFilters.jl :: [Bloom filters](https://github.com/johnmyleswhite/BloomFilters.jl) are a probabilistic data structure that can be used to test the inclusion and exclusion of items in a list.